Militarization

 Militarization, or militarisation, is the process by which a society organizes itself for military conflict and violence.
 It is related to militarism, which is an ideology that reflects the level of militarization of a state.
 The process of militarization involves many interrelated aspects that encompass all levels of society.

 Geopolitical

 The perceived level of threat influences what potential for violence or warfare the state must achieve to assure itself an acceptable level of security.
-When the perceived level of threat is low, as with Canada, a country may have a relatively small military and level of armament.
-However, in Israel, the threat of attack from neighbouring countries means that the armed forces and defense have a high profile and are given significant funding and personnel.
+When the perceived level of threat is low, as with Canada, a country may have a relatively small military and a low level of armament.
+However, in Israel, the supposed threat of attack from neighbouring countries means that the armed forces and defense have a high profile and are given significant funding and personnel.